szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 @system Temperature
 ```

-For this tutorial, we will be using the following DataFrame containing weather data from Beltsville, Maryland in 2002.
+For this tutorial, we will be using the following DataFrame, containing weather data from Beltsville, Maryland in 2002.

 ```@example Cropbox
 first(weather, 3)
 ```
 \

+Notice that the column names have units in parentheses.
 The `|> unitfy` notation in Cropbox automatically assigns units to values based on names of the columns (if the unit is specified).
-For reference, this is what the DataFrame looks like without the command.

 ```@example Cropbox
 weather = weather |> unitfy